stainless cookware

 Our Stainless Clad Frying Pans have a thickness of 2.7 mm, and the rest of the collection is 2.3 mm thick.
 The chefs we worked with during the design process told us that was the perfect balance of weight and performance—they found the extra .4 mm of thickness in the frying pans makes them more durable and less likely to burn food.

-How Do You Cook with Stainless Clad?
+How Do You Cook With Stainless Clad Cookware Without Everything Sticking?

 Cooking with stainless clad is hard to get wrong, but there are a few best practices that will set you up for success every time.
 To ensure your food doesn’t stick and the cookware is easy to clean up, it’s important to pay attention to timing and temperature.

-Let Your Pan Heat Up
+Preheat Your Pan

-To make sure it’s at the right temperature, you can perform the bead test by adding a few drops of water directly to the pan.
+To make sure it’s at the right temperature, you can perform the water bead test by adding a few drops of water directly to the pan.
 If the droplets form a single bead that dances around the pan, it’s ready.
 If the water does nothing, it needs more time to heat up.
 If it explodes and fizzles violently, it’s too hot.
-Check out the video above to see Steve perform the bead test so you know what to look for.
+Check out the video above to see the water bead test so you know what to look for.

-Add Cooking Oil
+Add Cooking Fat

 Incorporate Ingredients